pmario71/obsidian-cloudsync/doc/internals.md

 #### 2. Cloud Provider Authentication
    - Authenticates with each enabled cloud provider (Azure, AWS, or GCP)
    - Verifies access permissions and connectivity
-   - Establishes secure connection using provider-specific protocols
+   - Generates tokens required for secure connection using provider-specific protocols

 ## Synchronization Process